APogue/APogue.github.io/_drafts/outline-v2/2024-12-3-Outline-v2-intro.md

 Accordingly, if any party may deem another "terrorist" depending on the lens used in judgement, then the word for moral purposes has lost all meaning.

-From an academic lens, we need not know what they "are" based on a societal qualification.
+From an academic lens, who they "are" based on a societal qualification is irrelevant.
 We understand an entity by the first principles of their actions based only in factual evidence.

+Dismissing the words of our "enemies" risks overlooking a measure of truth they may hold.
+Without prejudice, we look at the evidence to validate or reject each claim.

-Since the beginning of time, academics reserved the right to study such ideas, free from oppression or persecution, free from what the government or society tells us.
+Since the beginning of time academics have reserved the right to to this, free from oppression or persecution, free from what the government or society tells us.

 ### The Reddit exchange